Skip to content

 aisw shell-hook fish | source

-aisw ships completion files for bash, zsh, and fish.
+aisw ships completion scripts for bash, zsh, and fish.
+They are installed automatically by the Homebrew formula and shell installer.

 Terminal window